 Some of you probably can’t imagine life before computers.
 Processors and graphical user interfaces have forever changed the things we own, use and create every day.
 With digital features replacing mechanical counterparts and touch-screens replacing buttons, a product’s function can change by simply loading new software.
 For example, an iPhone has become a modern Swiss Army Knife.

 While physical products are sometimes just a substrate for software, we need to ask where the product ends and begins.
-Remove the software from a smart phone and its function is limited to being a paperweight at best.
+Remove the software from a smart phone and it won’t work.
 It’s easy then to argue that the main features of a smart phone are digital.

 Whether it’s an app, website, user interface or mixed media experience, designers can improve function through aesthetics and ease-of-use.